 This likely means that Paul wants Timothy to pursue these positive things together with others who are sincere in their faith.
 If it would be helpful to your readers, you could put this phrase at the beginning of Paul's command to Timothy, as in the UST, before pursue.
 Alternate translation: "together with those who worship the Lord with sincere intentions"

-those who call on the Lord (ULT)
+those who call on the Lord (ULT) people who worship the Lord (UST)

 The expression call on the Lord is an idiom that means to trust and worship the Lord.
 Alternate translation: "those who worship the Lord" (See: Idiom)